-Controls the IPv6 address and port from which queries are issued.
+Controls the IPv4/IPv6 address and port on which recursive queries are issued.

 If the server does not know the answer to a question, it queries other name servers. query-source specifies the address and port used for such queries.
 For queries sent over IPv6, there is a separate query-source-v6 option.
-If address is \ (asterisk) or is omitted, a wildcard IP address (INADDR\ANY) is used.
+If address is (asterisk) or is omitted, a wildcard IP address (INADDR_ANY) is used.